 Associate in Arts (A.A.)

 Associate in Science (A.S.)

+Associate in Arts - Teaching (A.A.T)

 Associate in General Studies (A.G.S.)

 Associate in Applied Science (A.A.S.)

 Associate in Fine Arts (A.F.A.)

 Associate in Engineering Science (A.E.S.)